-Kingdom Selected interviewees Status of the Remarks interviewees Anlo Torgbi Honi The oldest serving chief in the Anlo kingdom.
+Kingdom Selected interviewees Status of the interviewees Remarks Anlo Torgbi Honi The oldest serving chief in the Anlo kingdom.
 One on one interview Mr. Kummasah A writer on Anlo history and a regent of one of the Anlo chiefs.
 One on one interview Nyigblanua The care taker of the Nyigbla deity, the most revered deity of the Anlos.
 One on one interview Asante Gyasehene The chief in charge of the Asantehene's household.
-One on one interview Kwaku Mensah One of the men responsible for dressing the Asantehene and One on one interview Osei Kodjo taking care of his clothes Former curator of the Manhyia museum and a writer on Asante One on one interview history.
-The king of the Group discussion Mampgrugu Nayiri Mamprusis Group discussion Seven elders of Mamprugu The counselors of the King of Mamprugu.
+One on one interview Kwaku Mensah One of the men responsible for dressing the Asantehene and taking care of his One on one interview Osei Kodjo Former curator of the Manhyia museum and a writer on Asante history.
+One on one interview Marrial The king of the Group discussion Mampgrugu Nayiri Mamprusis The counselors of the Group discussion Seven elders of Mamprugu King of Mamprugu.